Best Things to See and Do in Bendigo Victoria

 Go Down the Mine at the Central Deborah Gold Mine

+If you start your day in Bendigo at the tram terminal at the Central Deborah Gold Mine, you might want to have a tour of this first.
 The Central Deborah Gold Mine is the second must-see and do destination in Bendigo.
-If you want to learn about the gold rush days in Bendigo, you will discover everything here at this once working gold mine.
-You can even go on an underground tour in the mine to depths of 228 metres below the surface.
+If you want to learn about the gold rush days in Bendigo, you will discover everything at this once working gold mine.
+You can even go on an underground tour in the mine, to depths of 228 metres below the surface.
 You will discover all about the working conditions of the miners of years gone by as well as fascinating stories.
 If going underground isn’t your thing, there is a great display of gold rush memorabilia on the surface.
 You can purchase your ticket at the mine.

-Leave your car at the gold mine and take the tram back into the city.
+Leave your car at the gold mine and take the tram into the city.
 One stop away will see you at View Street, in the centre of the city.
 Along View Street is the Bendigo Art Gallery which has some great exhibitions.
+Many people visit Bendigo for the great exhibitions it often has on.
 The day I was there, the Elvis Presley Exhibition was on.
 I was lucky to get a ticket to this exhibition and I’m glad I did.
-There was so much Elvis memorabilia in the exhibition.
-From Elvis’ clothes he wore in concert to his beloved car and even the keys to the front door of Graceland.
+There was so much Elvis memorabilia in the exhibition and it took a few hours to see it all.
+From Elvis’ clothes he wore in concert, to his beloved MGA car and even the keys to the front door of Graceland.
 Here’s some pics.

 Elvis Presley Jump Suits Worn At His Concerts in the Art Gallery in Bendigo.